bdrewery/rpmbuild/README.md

 rpm-specs
 =========

-Spec files for the RPM Package Manager
+A collection of home brewed spec files for the RPM Package Manager

-Current spec files available:

-* python26-validate_email.spec
-* wraith.spec